 - Communicating the research results and conclusions to experts and non-experts, both verbally and in writing

 During your studies you will visit museums, theatres, concert halls and cinemas.
 The university can arrange discounted tickets for many of these visits.
-Please bear in mind that these additional costs will amount to roughly €150 per year.
+Please bear in mind that these additional costs can amount to roughly €150 per year.